 The business rule Appointment of ISLHD Employees as Research Affiliates of the Illawarra Health and Medical Research Institute (IHMRI) explains the principles and process for individual researchers at ISLHD to affiliate with IHMRI for the purposes of conducting, promoting, encouraging and facilitating health and medical research that aligns with IHMRI’s and ISLHD’s processes, strategic goals, research objectives and strategies.

-For more information, please contact Kristy Pierce at Kristy.Pierce@health.nsw.gov.au.
+For more information, please contact the Research Office at ISLHD-Research@health.nsw.gov.au.